 You can go far in preventing DM by keeping your pet at a normal weight, and feeding your cat a food that is higher in protein and lower in carbohydrates.
 Routine exams, that include blood panels and urinalyses that both monitor glucose, are important as your pet ages.

-We have a summary page on DM if this page has too much information for you.
+We have a summary page on DM if that suits your needs better than this detailed page.

 It will help if you learn these medical words because they will be used on this page:

 euglycemia – normal blood glucose level

 polyphagia – excess appetite